alexspeller/ember-query/README.md

 # Ember Query

 A querystring library for Ember.js.
-Tested with 1.0.0-rc.5
+Tested with 1.0.0-rc.6.1

-**RC6 is not supported yet.
-Support will be coming within the next few weeks, perhaps sooner.
-PRs welcome!**

 ## What is it?